Bridgestone: Radial tires and overseas expansion

-The company issued stock shares and was listed on the stock exchange in 1961.
-A new system of administration was ushered in by Shojiro Ishibashi as the chairman, and Kanichiro Ishibashi as the president.
-As part of the transition across to administrative reform, the Deming Plan in honor of W. Edwards Deming, which involves overall quality control activities, was adopted, and the company was awarded the prestigious Deming Prize in 1968.
-Also, additions were built onto the Tokyo plant in 1962 to house the new Technical Centre, and a progressive system of research and development was established.
-On the product front, 1967 saw the sale of the company's first ever radial tire, the RD10.
+The company went public and was listed on the stock exchange in 1961.
+A new administration system was introduced, with Shojiro Ishibashi serving as chairman and Kanichiro Ishibashi as president.
+As part of this administrative reform, the company adopted total quality control activities under the Deming Plan, named in honor of W. Edwards Deming.
+This led to Bridgestone winning the Deming Prize in 1968.
+The Tokyo plant was expanded in 1962 to house a new Technical Centre and establish a progressive research and development system.
+On the product front, the company sold its first-ever radial tire, the RD10, in 1967.

-Bridgestone's first overseas plant since the end of the war was opened in Singapore in 1965, and production was also commenced in Thailand in 1969.
-The 1960s for Bridgestone was an era of overseas expansion that also included the establishment of Bridgestone Americas in the United States in 1967 to act as Bridgestone's USA representative sales branch.
+Bridgestone opened its first postwar overseas plant in Singapore in 1965 and commenced production in Thailand in 1969.
+The 1960s marked an era of global expansion for Bridgestone, which included establishing Bridgestone Americas in 1967 to serve as its U.S. sales representative branch.

-At the start of the period of Japan's economic stagnation, brought about by the first oil shock, the company was placing even more emphasis on establishing its own technology for the manufacture of radial tires, and it was also at this time that further domestic plants were constructed and fitted out.
-Its Super Filler Radial was placed on the market in 1978, and in 1979 the company introduced the high-performance POTENZA radial tire, from an Italian word for power.
+At the start of Japan's economic stagnation, brought about by the first oil shock, the company focused on developing its own technology for manufacturing radial tires while also constructing and equipping further domestic plants.
+It launched the Super Filler Radial in 1978, followed by the high-performance Potenza radial tire in 1979, named after the Italian word for power.

 The company was actively engaged in overseas expansion activities at this time.
-In addition to starting up production in Indonesia and Iran in 1976, it also invested in a Taiwan tire manufacturer and purchased a tire plant and a plant for diversified products in Australia in 1980.
+In addition to starting production in Indonesia and Iran in 1976, it invested in a Taiwanese tire manufacturer and purchased both a tire plant and a diversified products plant in Australia in 1980.
 The founder, Shojiro Ishibashi, died on 11 September 1976.

 On 1 March 1981, the company celebrated its 50th anniversary.
-At the same time, the company initiated activities to strengthen its home base that supported overseas expansion strategy with the aim of being ranked as one of the world's top three manufacturers of rubber products.
-New production facilities were also established in Thailand, India, Poland, China, the United States and other countries.
-The company changed the name from Bridgestone Tire Co., Ltd. to Bridgestone Corporation in 1984.
+Simultaneously, it initiated efforts to strengthen the home base supporting its global expansion strategy, aiming to rank among the world's top three rubber manufacturers.
+New production facilities were also established in countries including Thailand, India, Poland, China, and the United States.
+The company changed its name from Bridgestone Tire Co., Ltd. to Bridgestone Corporation in 1984.